EnochRick/xeto/EnocRicksnotes.md

 ## My development process:
 1) I cloned a local copy of Haxall in vscode and then worked off that cloned repository for building my modifications to GL36
 2) I loaded up GL36 points lists (section 4 of the [guildeline](https://store.accuristech.com/ashrae/standards/guideline-36-2021-high-performance-sequences-of-operation-for-hvac-systems?product_id=2229690) ) and started modifying the ahsrae.g36 xeto files accordingly.
 3) I forked the Xeto reposisotry (where you're currently looking) and setup vscode to allow me to do git commits and pushes after I tested my code against my development clone.
-I just copy everything I do in development here once it complies and checks out againt my testing enviroment.
+I just copy & paste everything I do in the development clone.
+The final tested code ends up here once it complies and checks out againt my testing enviroment.

 **Common Test commands I run in axon via terminal in vscode:**